brandonyongys/brandonyongys.github.io/_posts/2023-01-31-DS-interviews.md

 # Technical interviewee
 As a technical interviewee, I was trying to figure out where are the gaps in my technical skills and I realized that I am missing out on a lot of skills and experiences despite the fact that I am a senior data scientist and a technical lead in a newly formed data science team!
 After going through multiple interviews, there are three main area that I am lacking or I could continue to improve on.

+## Cloud experiences
+I often get asked about my experience with cloud technologies (AWS, GCP, Azure) and my answer is "Sorry, I don't have any experience with that at the moment.
+My company does not allow such technologies at the moment due to IT security and data governance concerns.
+However, I am learning it on the side as part of my own career development.".

+It is a sad truth.
+However, I realize that it shouldn't limit my own career growth.
+I am now studying for the AWS Cloud Practitioner certificate before I move on to AWS Solutions Architect Associate certificate.
+Hopefully I would be able to get these two by Jun 2023.

 ## Data science knowledge
 The interviewers drilled down on my experience especially on NLP and sequential data.
 I have always been interested in NLP and sequential data (and also spatial data to a lesser extent).
 I have a good general idea of them but what I am lacking is, again, the practical experience.

 I would have work on it as well.
 My current plan is to write blog posts about NLP every 2 weeks for the entire 2023 starting from Feb.
 Ideally there should be a portion on the theory and another portion on the implementation using some toy dataset.

-## Cloud experiences
-I often get asked about my experience with cloud technologies (AWS, GCP, Azure) and my answer is "Sorry, I don't have any experience with that at the moment.
-My company does not allow such technologies at the moment due to IT security and data governance concerns.
-However, I am learning it on the side as part of my own career development.".

-That is true.
-I was looking at platforms to redeploy my hawker centre dashboard, which I ultimately chose AWS Elastic Beanstalk to do it.
-My experience is definitely limited and I am now studying for AWS Cloud Practitioner certificate before I move on to AWS Solutions Architect Associate certificate.
-Hopefully I would be able to get these two by Jun 2023.

 ## Data engineering skill
 One of the interviews tested my knowledge on data structure and SQL.
 I have to admit that I have very little knowledge and exposure to it other than the random courses I took a while back.
 Even if I did learn about it, I wouldn't have much opportunities to apply it at work given the IT security and data governance in place.